you’re somehow connected

 - what are your dreams for the future?

-- how can you act or navigate individually as well as in collaboration to strive towards these dreams?
+- how can one act or navigate individually as well as in collaboration to strive towards these dreams?

 - and what is it that connects us across nationalities, cultures, generations and time, through the past, present and into the future?